RichKelsey/KV6002website/docs/db_connection.php.md

 **dbh**

-- This function takes in a PDO instance as a handle to to the database.
+- This function takes in a PDO instance as a handle to the database.

 ### Return Values